narve/angular-bpmn/README.md

 # Angular BPMN Sample project

+added context-pad support by timelot - rest is the same like forked.

 This is a simple project demonstrating how to integrate Angular (~~5~~ ~~6~~ 7) with the BPMN-JS components.
 It is the start of a rewrite of my previous project integrating Angular2 with BPMN-JS: https://github.com/narve/ang2-bpmnjs.